IsmailGa/FlashCardBack/README.md

 ```

 ## Authentication
-All endpoints except login and register require a valid JWT token in the Authorization header.
+All endpoints except login, register, and refresh-token require a valid JWT token in the Authorization header.

 ### Register
 - **Method**: `POST /auth/register`